 Here’s a step by step video we made showing how to glue the bail of the sea glass, how to put the charm on the chain, and how to attach the clasp.
 Follow along then use the directions below to make your own!

-How To Make A Beachy Sea Glass Necklace
+How To Make A Starfish And Sea Glass Necklace

 Pendant bail, gold

 1. To turn a piece of sea glass into a pendant, you’ll need a pendant bail.
 This is a jewelry finding that has a flat area to glue to an object like a shell or a piece of sea glass.
 It has a built-in loop at the top to feed a chain through.
 To use the pendant bail, put a dab of glue on the flat area.